sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

 >For further information on these topics, see [Grant Statement(Access Control)](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/latest/en-US/20f674e1751910148a8b990d33efbdc5.html), [Object Privileges](https://help.sap.com/viewer/b3d0daf2a98e49ada00bf31b7ca7a42e/latest/en-US/d6311b15a7e74e01b3f660f7d175b318.html?q=object%20privileges), and [SET SCHEMA](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/latest/en-US/20fd550375191014b886a338afb4cd5f.html).

 > ---

->One other sample data set can be found at [Import SFLIGHT sample data into SAP HANA from a local computer](https://blogs.sap.com/2018/12/18/howto-import-sflight-sample-data-into-sap-hana-from-a-local-computer/).

 Congratulations!
 You have now created a user and some tables using HDBSQL.
 This user will be used to connect and query the data in the following tutorials.